How to Use a Braille Display with Narrator on Windows 11

 Summary

-Using a braille display with Narrator on Windows 11 greatly improves computer accessibility for people who are blind or have low vision, and setup is quick through Windows Settings by downloading the needed software and drivers.
+Using a braille display with Narrator on Windows 11 greatly improves computer access for people who are blind or have low vision.
+The braille display setup on Windows 11 is quick; you download the needed software and drivers right through Windows Settings, which usually takes only a few minutes.

 To get started, download braille support software and drivers through Windows Settings.
 This process generally takes only a few minutes.